romanidze2016/Major-projects/Snake Game/README.md

 ## Installation

-In order to run the game simply download the two files from this project's folder: Snake.exe and Record.txt
+In order to run the game simply download the two files from this project's folder

 [Snake.exe](https://github.com/romanidze2016/Major-projects/blob/master/Snake%20Game/Snake.exe) and [Record.txt](https://github.com/romanidze2016/Major-projects/blob/master/Snake%20Game/Record.txt)

+Make sure they are located in the same directory and then run the exe file

+## System requirements

+The game can only be run on Windows